kangk1204/Octopus-toolkit2/doc/guide.rst

     * Single-End data : Sample ``.fastq`` (or fq, fastq.gz, fq.gz)
     * Paired-End data : Sample ``_1.fastq``, Sample ``_2.fastq``

-For Paired-End data, distinguish between ``_1.fastq`` and ``_2.fastq`` in the same sample name.

-1. To analyze the private data, select ``Analysis`` -> ``Private Data`` in the menu bar.
-2. Select the ``folder`` where the raw data is stored or select ``raw data`` stored in your computer.

-Octopus-toolkit examines the selected raw data or folder and selects only the data that matches the input format and outputs it to the private table.
+Octopus-toolkit only loads files that match the above rules.

 Private table
 _____________

 .. image:: _static/Guide/5.Private_Table.png

-Octopus-toolkit does not know the sample information about your private data.
-So you need to add information about the samples you want to analyze.
+Octopus-toolkit requires appropriate sample information for each file.
+You need to specify the required information.

-Octopus-toolkit checks the name of the selected raw data to create an initial table.
-Paired-End data creates a table by separating ``_1.fastq`` and ``_2.fastq`` format from data of the ``same name``.

-If the selected data is not displayed in the table, refer to the data format of the above note and change the data name.
+If any of the selected files does not appear in the list, please check file name and format of your files.

-First, select a sample in the table to enter information.
-Insert information about the selected sample by selecting it from the table option below.
+You must specify the following information for each sample.

 .. csv-table::
    :header: "Option","Decription"
    :widths: 10,20

-   ``Genome``,Select the sample's genome.
+   ``Genome``,Select the genome.
-   ``Seq type``,Select the sample's seq type.
+   ``Seq type``,Select the experimental type such as ChIP-seq.
-   ``Multi-Lane``,Select samples sequenced by Multi-Lane.
+   ``Multi-Lane``,Set the Multi-lane option.
-   ``Strand``,Select the sample's strand.
+   ``Strand``,Select the strand strategy if applicable.

 * ``Genome``

-The available genome in Octopus-toolkit is:
+The following genomes are available in the Octopus-toolkit:

 .. list-table::
    :widths: 8 10